-I am so excited about my new preposition book!
+I am so excited about my preposition book!
 (Yes, I get super excited about grammar!)

-And I’m doubly excited that you (our subscribers!) get to see it and use it first—for FREE!
-(Subscribe here to get it for free for a limited time!)
+And I’m doubly excited that you (our subscribers!) get to see it and use it—for FREE!
+(Scroll down below to subscribe and get it free for a limited time!)

 Aboard, about, above. along, among, around….